 A team of 50 young international interviewers will talk to their older compatriots in their mother tongue about the past and the future of the continent, about their experiences, fears and hopes.
-During a 6 week long trip I was able to photograph some of the protagonists.
+This project is still in progress.

 The Albanian author, literary scholar and critic, and political commentator Rexhep Qosja was born 1936 in Vuthaj [Vusanje] in Montenegro.
 He studied Albanian studies and literature in Pristina and Belgrade, and later became the head of the Institute for Albanian Studies in Pristina.
 As a literary historian, Qosja’s focus has been on the Albanian Renaissance, and as a political activist, on the issue of Kosovo, the most significant component of the ‘Albanian question’.
 Qosja was part of the Kosovar delegation to the, ultimately unsuccessful, peace talks with Slobodan Milošević in Rambouillet, France, in 1998.
 Following the end of the Kosovo war, he was also a member of the interim government of Kosovo supported by the UN.
 Amongst his most famous work is the novel “Death Comes from Such Eyes” (1974).
 Qosja lives in in Prishtina.

 "I hope the European Union will become a real powerhouse, not in the military sense, but as a moral authority.
 It should be a single united entity – but that doesn’t imply that the individual member states cannot do things at a national level."